20 May - 11 July 2021

 Ro’ ro’ rose glows gently in pink neon on the wall nearby.

-The neon is part of larger group of neons that loop across Frith Street Gallery, all derived from anagrams of Cracklin’ Rosie, the title of a Neil Diamond song from 1970.
+The neon is part of a larger group of neons that loop across Frith Street Gallery, all derived from anagrams of Cracklin’ Rosie, the title of a Neil Diamond song from 1970.
 Treating language as endlessly reconfigurable, the neons present this text as modular sonic components: repeated, distorted, anagrammed or spliced into their most elemental forms.
 They simmer down, for instance, from the mournful ‘alone alone’, to the playful ‘alonio’, to finally, a single, primal and resonant ‘o’.

 The installation Ack Ro’ from which ro’ ro’ is derived is structured by forms associated with dementia and Alzheimers, which leave sufferers with a depleted sense of time.
 The piece proposes that music might offer a temporary respite.
 Using repetition, pace and rhythm, Irvine’s work offers a loophole in the cruelty of disease – a means to navigate, to hold on, to briefly return, perhaps to mourn and to let go.